Sovereign-Labs/sovereign-sdk/specs/overview.md

 ### Database

-The Sovereign node currently provides storage backed by RocksDB for persisting state, witnesses (merkle proofs), blocks headers, and events.
-The current storage implementation is organized around the SDK's `Schema` trait, which describes how to convert a byte-oriented key-value store into a typed key-value store using arbitratry serialization logic.
+The Sovereign node currently provides storage backed by RocksDB for persisting state, witnesses (merkle proofs), blocks, headers, and events.
+The current storage implementation is organized around the SDK's `Schema` trait, which describes how to convert a byte-oriented key-value store into a typed key-value store using arbitrary serialization logic.
 Each database column has its own `Schema`, which allows developers to use different encodings to optimize their resource consumption.